syncfusion-content/uwp-docs/uwp/Sunburst-Chart/Tooltip.md

 ### VerticalAlignment

-The following code shows, how to position the tooltip to bottom of the cursor.
+The following code shows how to position the tooltip to the bottom of the cursor.

 {% highlight xaml %}